.

 A table showing the symbols I used to help organize the leading concepts.
 This is a “mathesis” or “pasigraphy”; Joyce, for example, did something like this in Finnegans Wake.
 It helps to manage unwieldy ideas.

-This is a long document with full description of the themes in each of the five books.
+This is a long document with descriptions of the themes in each of the five books.
 It includes maps, photos of the places in the novel, and photos of the books that went into the novel.
 The document is easier to read here.

 A chart of the relation between the story and the way it’s told (narration versus fabula).